 The trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the trust.
-The trustees are also the directors of the charitable company for the purposes of company law.
+The trustees of New Bridge Multi Academy Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company operates as New Bridge Multi Academy Trust (company number (08131158).

-Details of the Trustees who served throughout the year except as noted are included in the Reference and Administrative Details section on page 1.
+Details of the trustees who served during the year and to the date these accounts are approved and included in the Reference and Administrative Details on page 1.